rafaeldayon/fortunate-1/README.md

 ## Introduction

-`fortunate` is a stripped-down implementation of the classic BSD Unix `fortunate` command.
+`fortunate` is a stripped-down implementation of the classic BSD Unix `fortune` command.
 It combines the capabilities of the `strfile` command (which produces the fortune index file) and the `fortunate` command (which displays a random fortune).
 It reads the traditional `fortunate` program's text file format.